Gaomidian Subdistrict

 Gaomidian Subdistrict (高米店街道 (Gāomǐdiàn Jiēdào)) is a subdistrict situated on the northern side of Daxing District, Beijing, China.
-It borders Xihongmen Town to its north, Guanyinsi Subdistrict to its east, Qingyuan Subdistrict to its south, as wel as Huangcun Town and Huaxiang Subdistrict to its west.
+It borders Xihongmen Town to its north, Guanyinsi Subdistrict to its east, Qingyuan Subdistrict to its south, as well as Huangcun Town and Huaxiang Subdistrict to its west.
 It was home to 99,959 people as of 2020.

 The subdistrict was created from the northern section of Qingyuan Subdistrict in 2014.

 Administrative divisions

 At the end of 2021, Gaomidian Subdistrict was composed of the following 19 communities: